 Intermediate Ice Itinerary

-Meet at 0730 at our shop in Ouray at 725 Main Street (across from Ouray Mountain Sports).
-If you would like to order breakfast or lunch try to get here a couple minutes early.
+Meet at 0730 at our shop in at 710 Main St. in Ouray.
+We recommend grabbing breakfast and/or lunch from Cambell’s Cuisine (1/2 block south from our shop).
 Your Course Leader will give you a quick briefing, help you fill out a couple forms, and fit you in whatever demo equipment you might need.

 You will then carpool to the Ouray Ice Park for a full day of instruction.
 Return to the shop is usually between 1500 and 1600 depending on the group.
 The first day generally covers: Movement skills for up to WI4+ terrain, advanced anchoring concepts, ice screw placements, advanced belaying techniques, new knots, and tons more.